rjspencer/docs/theming.md

 preorderSoldOutText
 :	the text to be put inside the `<a>` tag when a preorder is set up for the playlist and it has sold out (if it has a limit on the amount of orders) *defaults to "Pre-order Sold Out"*

-storeitemid
+storeitemid (*required*)
-:	the ID of the audio you want to add to the user's cart *required*
+:	the ID of the audio you want to add to the user's cart

 class
 :	the class to assign to the `<a>` tag